bekaiser-LANL/tether/README.md

 this distinction becomes less critical in quantitative domains like UQ because model outputs can be directly and objectively compared to human-generated results.
-Consider that human understanding is rarely judged by inspecting internal cognitive processes; instead, it is typically assessed through behavior [Gonzalez Barman et al. 2024](https://link.springer.com/article/10.1007/s11023-024-09657-1).
+Consider that human understanding is rarely judged by inspecting internal cognitive processes; instead, it is typically assessed through behavior ([Gonzalez Barman et al. 2024](https://link.springer.com/article/10.1007/s11023-024-09657-1)).
 The quantitative benchmarks we present do not adjudicate whether models understand UQ in a human-like sense, but rather the benchmarks evaluate how well model behavior aligns with scientific reasoning and common subjective methodological choice